charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 - Custom model's outputs sometimes drift or become less coherent
 - Roughly follows prompts and produce recognizable English words
-- Custom Model captures some of GPT-2's output token distribution
+- Custom model captures some of GPT-2's output token distribution

 ---

 ## Current Limitations

 - No dynamic mask optimization
-    - Currently used fixed "last-10-tokens" window
+  - Currently using fixed "last-10-tokens" window
 - Need to train on larger dataset
-    - Currently used small synthetic dataset
+  - Currently using small synthetic dataset
 - No measure of memory or speed usage

 ---